Rockypocky77/ChancifySATPrep/sat14.md

 B) the principal proposed several changes

-C) several changes had been proposed by the principal
+C) the principal's several changes were proposed

 D) the proposing of several changes was done by the principal